Glenn Ross

-Glenn Ross (born 27 May 1971) known by his nickname "The Daddy", is a Northern Ireland former international strongman and powerlifter who has represented Northern Ireland and the UK in several World's Strongest Man competitions and various World Grand Prix and European Team competitions.
+Glenn Ross (born 27 May 1971) known by his nickname "The Daddy", is a Northern Irish former international strongman and powerlifter who has represented Northern Ireland and the UK in several World's Strongest Man competitions and various World Grand Prix and European Team competitions.
 Ross is the founder of the UK Strength Council and Scotland Strength Association and the creator of the UK's Strongest Man competition, as well as several regional and national qualifying events.

 Strongman career

 Ross is a 5-time winner of UK's Strongest Man in 2004, 2006, 2007, 2008 and 2010 and a 3-time winner of Britain's Strongest Man in 1999, 2000, 2001.

 In 2003, Ross lifted three cars with the rear wheels completely off the ground, the combined weight including the frames of the three Citroën Saxos was almost 3 tonnes.
 However, in the hands of the lifter, this weight is actually more like 400 kg because the lifter is not lifting the raw weight of the car due to its lever system.

 Ross also competed in the World's Strongest Man competition on five occasions.